jeremytammik/tbc/a/1803_da_webinar_ri_stack.md

 for [selecting a face in a linked file](https://thebuildingcoder.typepad.com/blog/2012/05/selecting-a-face-in-a-linked-file.html#comment-4704876157).

-Joshua Lumley added a [comment](https://thebuildingcoder.typepad.com/blog/2012/05/selecting-a-face-in-a-linked-file.html#comment-4704877758) to that old po0st, pointing out that:
+Joshua Lumley added a [comment](https://thebuildingcoder.typepad.com/blog/2012/05/selecting-a-face-in-a-linked-file.html#comment-4704877758) to that old post, pointing out that:

 > The `CreateReferenceInLink` was added after that discussion, in Revit 2014.